From central Damascus, war seems ever closer

 Informal charity networks are springing up, though many residents who fear the ire of Assad's security forces still keep their work secret.

-Wael, who has organised a weekly charity drive with a group of college students, chooses a focus for help each week: "Sometimes we do children's packages.
+Wael, who has organized a weekly charity drive with a group of college students, chooses a focus for help each week: "Sometimes we do children's packages.
 Sometimes women's packages, sometimes men's," he said.

 "This week we're going to focus on those from Yarmouk."